JakobTischler/VSCode-FS-AI-Tools/README.md

 ## Release Notes

+### 1.0.13
+- New function `Create Header from aifp.cfg`.
+Checks for an "aifp.cfg" file in same directory as current flightplan, and parses the data to create the flightplan header.

 ### 1.0.12
 - Reworked `Rebase AC#s` to including group steps and single steps.
 Groups are determined by empty line separation.
 E.g. group step size can be 10, single aircraft step size can be 1.
 When a new group is found, the number will jump up to the nearest group step size.